David-Sandeep/ml/README.md

 # ml
-this Repo consists Notebooks for diiferent projects in Machine Learning
+this Repo consists jupyter Notebooks for different projects in Machine Learning